 - Have you noticed that Maria has grown somewhat large.
 Maybe she’s pregnant.

-But that’s about as abstract as it gets with mit and I hope you got an idea of what the mit does.
+But that’s really about as abstract as it gets with mit.

 damit – a quick look